markets/awesome-ruby/README.md

 ## ORM/ODM Extensions

 * Auditing and Versioning
+  * [active_snapshot](https://github.com/westonganger/active_snapshot) - Simplified snapshots and restoration for ActiveRecord models and associations with a transparent white-box implementation
   * [acts_as_archival](https://github.com/expectedbehavior/acts_as_archival) - ActiveRecord plugin for atomic object tree archiving.
   * [ActsAsParanoid](https://github.com/ActsAsParanoid/acts_as_paranoid) - ActiveRecord plugin allowing you to hide and restore records without actually deleting them.
   * [Audited](https://github.com/collectiveidea/audited) - Audited is an ORM extension for ActiveRecord & MongoMapper that logs all changes to your models.